 Muscle soreness is a thing we all go through whether it’s good or bad muscle soreness.
 Is there good and bad muscle soreness?
 When I think of this I think good muscle soreness would be linked more with delayed onset muscle soreness (DOMS) and when I think bad I think due to an Injury.

-Muscle soreness is due to a presence of inflammation.
-This can be due to an injury such as a muscular strain or due to DOMS.
+Muscle soreness is due to the presence of inflammation.
+This can be due to an injury such as a muscle strain or due to DOMS.

 Muscle soreness causes…